-The consultations further emphasized that, based on related research and demographic projections for our community, youth employment – with an Indigenous lens – is an area of critical importance in terms of meaningful poverty reduction in our city.The WPRC, whose membership includes leaders from education, training and employment (business), was seen as well positioned to support a collective impact approach that would assist youth in moving out of poverty by increasing opportunities for good jobs – with benefits and opportunities for advancement.
+Subsequent consultations emphasized that within ‘achieving independence through income’, based on related research and demographic projections for our community, youth employment – with an Indigenous lens – is an area of critical importance in terms of meaningful poverty reduction in our city.The WPRC, whose membership includes leaders from education, training and employment (business), was seen as well positioned to support a collective impact approach that would assist youth in moving out of poverty by increasing opportunities for good jobs – with benefits and opportunities for advancement.

 Recognizing that there is significant work already being done in Winnipeg in the area of Indigenous youth training and employment, WPRC set out to learn what was working well, and to identify gaps and potential opportunities.

 The WPRC learned that in Winnipeg, numerous community organizations are training Indigenous people for jobs.
 These organizations identified that finding pathways into employment once their participants have completed the training, is a significant challenge.
 At the same time, Winnipeg’s private sector leaders expressed that business understands the opportunity and urgency for increasing Indigenous participation in their work forces, but they were unsure how to go about making those connections, and how to provide supportive work environments.